Is It A Sin to Change Churches?

 But What If Your Church “Teaches Sound Doctrine”?

-Back to the most recent version of this teaching I’ve heard.
+Back to a recent version of this teaching.
 According to several sources, it’s a sin to leave any church that teaches “sound doctrine.”
 But the doctrines of the haughty, legalistic Pharisees were generally sound.
-So were the doctrines of the witch-burning Puritans.
+So were the doctrines of the witch-hanging Puritans.
 So were the doctrines of the brutal Southern slaveowners.

 In fact, I can think of a number of contemporary spiritual leaders who would probably die for any point in the “Apostles’ Creed” or their own denomination’s doctrinal statement, whose churches I would nevertheless be literally afraid to attend.